Do you want to serve your community, meet new people, and earn some money? Become a part of our elite group of dedicated Poll Workers!

-Florida law requires that all Poll Workers report to their assigned precinct by 6:00 a.m. to prepare the polling place for voting by setting up the voting equipment, voting booths, signs, and supplies.
+All poll workers must be at their assigned polling place by 5:30 a.m. on Election Day to prepare the polling place for voting.
+Florida law requires polls to be open from 7:00 a.m. to 7:00 p.m.
 Parking spaces adjacent to polling places should be left for voters.
 Everyone should come prepared for the entire day, bringing lunch, supper and any other necessities such as medicine, etc. No one may leave the polling place during the day.
 Personal cell phones are not to be used in the polling room.
-The polls are open from 7:00 a.m. to 7:00 p.m.
-At 7:00 p.m., or whenever the last voter in line at 7:00 p.m. has voted, Poll Workers will close the polls and perform post-election responsibilities which includes packing up.
+Poll Workers will close the polls and perform post-election responsibilities which includes packing up.
 No one is released until all election board tasks are completed and the Clerk authorizes the dismissal, usually around 8:00 p.m.
 Election Day is very long and will require patience and constant attention to your duties.
 However, Poll Workers are provided with scheduled breaks and a lunch period (determined by the Precinct Clerk.)
 If the polling hours are extended due to Court or Executive Order, the Clerk will be notified of the mandatory extended time.
 All Poll Workers are required to stay until the final closing.

 What are the Poll Worker positions?

 Please note that the positions listed indicate an overview of the responsibilities performed.
 Additional knowledge, skills, and abilities may be applicable for individual positions.